 - Spray a pan with cooking spray.
 You can use an 8 x 8 pan or for slightly thinner marshmallows I used a 7 x 10 size pan

-- Sprinkle gelatin over cold water in a small bowl and let sit for 5 minutes.
+In your mixer bowl, Sprinkle gelatin over cold waterl and let sit for 5 minutes.

-- Bring to a boil and allow to boil, stirring occasionally, until the
+Bring to a boil and allow to boil, stirring occasionally, until the temperature reaches 240 degrees F

-- Slowly pour the hot mixture into the mixer bowl keeping the mixture running.
+Slowly pour the hot mixture into the mixer bowl over the gelatin, keeping the mixer running.

 - Increase the speed to medium and beat for 6-7 minutes until white and fluffy.